Former Montgomery County high school teacher marries billionaire MacKenzie Scott

 "I think everybody across the board is thrilled.
 Our Facebook group that had been inactive for 7 or 8 years since we graduated suddenly became active," Fogt said.

-In a letter, Jewet posted on the philanthropic website The Giving Pledge he wrote, "I know in making this pledge, grateful for the exceptional privilege it will be to partner in giving away assets with the potential to do so much good when shared."
+In a letter Jewet posted on the philanthropic website The Giving Pledge he wrote, "I join with the kindest and most thoughtful person I know in making this pledge, grateful for the exceptional privilege it will be to partner in giving away assets with the potential to do so much good when shared."

 Jewet taught science at Harriton from 2002 to 2011.
 His students shared that given the type of person he is definitely didn't marry for money.